A Brother Born For Adversity

 I remember Dr. Griffin as a dutiful director; he was always there for our evening assemblies as well as for our Friday barazas, weekly meetings between students and staff of the school.
 At times, he would come to our dining hall during supper just to check if all was going well.
 It was during those appearances that I got to observe the left side of his nose was wasting away which I think was due to a disease that he never let us know about.

 When I got into Form Four in 2005, Dr. Griffin began missing some assemblies in the first term of that year as a result of an illness that afflicted him.
 The situation grew worse in the second term of that year when he missed a number of evening assemblies consecutively.
 When he did eventually turn up for assembly, he was so frail and weak that he had to be helped descend a short flight of stairs in the hall.
-He was admitted back to hospital later on.
+He was readmitted to hospital later on.

 As Dr. Griffin lay in the hospital, I happened to have an informal chat with a number of fellow fourth-formers after an evening assembly when our talk turned on Dr. Griffin.
 One of the fourth-formers named David Murigi told us quite frankly not to expect Dr. Griffin to live for long.
 Although I agreed with what Murigi predicted, I thought to myself that that was something very unwise of him to say.